Will there still be cheap flights post Brexit?

 Air travel on a budget

-Just three generations ago a transatlantic flight could cost the equivalent of more than five years average wages.
+Just three generations ago the idea of very cheap flights was a fantasy.
+A transatlantic flight could cost the equivalent of more than five years average wages.

-These days, for most people living in the western world, just a few hours work will buy a cheap trip from one side of the world to the other.
+These days, for most people living in the west, just a few hours work will buy a cheap trip from one side of the planet to the other.
 We can all have very very cheap flights.
+Of course we may not be allowed to fly but pandemics aside, cheap flights are certainly available.

+You could just pick the top off the list.
 However that is just the simple option.
-There are plenty of other services too, so don’t be wed to just the one ‘flight finder’.
+Don’t be wed to just the one ‘flight finder’.
 Using two or three is more likely to find you the very cheapest deal on the day.
 Then there are dozens of other ways to save money when flying and that is what this website is all about.

 As we are all aware, the times are changing.
-Brexit will change European travel.
-North Africa and the Middle East are changing rapidly and heaven knows what Trump’s election will mean for the US airline industry .
+Brexit has changed European travel and North Africa and the Middle East are changing rapidly.
 The major airlines around the world are merging and and with green issues and a global fuel crisis in the news, industry experts are strongly predicting the end of cheap travel.

 That is the future, but for today at least, amazing travel bargains are potentially still with us.
 To get the very very cheap flights, both domestic and international, you have to know where to look for tickets.
 Here are our ideas for saving lots of money on international travel by airplane.